 Distribution Risk.
-There can be no assurance that quarterly distributions paid by the fund to shareholders will be maintained at current levels or increase over time.
-The quarterly distributions shareholders receive from the fund are derived from the fund's dividends and interest income after payment of fund expenses.
+There can be no assurance that distributions paid by the fund to shareholders will be maintained at current levels or increase over time.
+The distributions shareholders receive from the fund are derived from the fund's dividends and interest income after payment of fund expenses.
 The fund's cash available for distribution may vary widely over the short- and long-term.
-If, for any calendar year, the total distributions made exceed the fund's net investment taxable income and net capital gain, the excess generally will be treated as a return of capital to each Common Shareholder (up to the amount of the Common Shareholder's basis in his or her Common Shares) and thereafter as gain from the sale of Common Shares.
+If, for any calendar year, the total distributions made exceed the fund's net investment taxable income and net capital gain, the excess generally will be treated as a return of capital to each Common Shareholder's basis in his or her Common Shares) and thereafter as gain from the sale of Common Shares.
 The amount treated as a return of capital reduces the Common Shareholder's adjusted basis in his or her Common Shares, thereby increasing his or her potential gain or reducing his or her potential loss on the subsequent sale of his or her Common Shares.
 Distributions in any year may include a substantial return of capital component.